brunomaga/brunomaga.github.io/_drafts/2024-07-11-GPT-lite-sequence-parallelism.md

 <img width="100%" height="100%" src="/assets/GPT-lite-distributed/ulysses_sequence_parallelism.png"/>

 {: style="text-align:center; font-size: small;"}
-Overtiew of Ulysses sequence parallelism. **Left:** the initial view of the input tensor, distributed across 4 (color-coded) gpus, split by the time (T) dimension. **Center:** the *fist all-to-all* changes the distributed tensor view from time- to head-split.
+Overtiew of Ulysses sequence parallelism. **Left:** the initial view of the input tensor, distributed across 4 (color-coded) gpus, split by the time (T) dimension. **Center:** the *first all-to-all* changes the distributed tensor view from time- to head-split.
 Each process holds now a complete sententes and can compute attention independently. **Right**: the *second all-to-all* reverts the view to time-split.

 The main complexity here lies on the implementation of the swap of the distributed representation from `(H/P, B, T, E)` to `(H, B, T/P, E)` and vice-versa.
 We can implement if for a given `tensor` whose sentence distributed across the group `group` in the two functions that follow.